BICON import permits

 If the import conditions of an issued permit change you will be contacted by the department to have your permit reissued with the appropriate variations.
 You will also be able to subscribe to BICON Alerts which will be used to communicate changes to import conditions, amongst other things.

 You can set up permit expiry reminders through your registered user account.
 If you wish to set a reminder for a different period you can either change this account default, or set individual permits to have a different reminder period.
 For example, you can elect to have BICON send you a reminder 90 days prior to expiration for most permits, and then set a different reminder on a number of individual permits for 30 days.

-Renew or extend the validity of permits issued by BICON
+Renewing permits issued by BICON

 See a history of all the BICON permits issued to you